If you’re wondering what to serve with your Swedish meatballs, you’ve come to the right place.

 These spicy bourbon-glazed carrots are not your usual glazed carrots.

 The addition of bourbon and cayenne pepper gives this dish a flavor boost guaranteed to be a hit with your Swedish meatballs.

 You won’t be able to taste the bourbon because it gets cooked out, leaving behind a deep, smokey flavor note.

-Mashed potatoes are indeed amazing with Swedish meatballs.
+Mashed potatoes are always amazing with Swedish meatballs.